Our compilation of best salesmen movies made by Hollywood movies

 A must watch for those who want to experience a journey of success unfold and the ups and downs that lie within.
 It is for you if you want to see what it takes for an idea to transform into a successful brand and how a business dynasty is built.

 It is more of an entrepreneurial journey than salesmen movies

 9. Prime Gig

-“The Prime Gig” starring Vince Vaughn is another great salesmen movies you should not miss.
+“The Prime Gig” starring Vince Vaughn is another great salesmen movie you should not miss.
 The story follows Pendleton Wise AKA “Penny” who pitches travel scams for his living.

 He is so damn talented telemarketer that he can sell almost anything over the phone.
 His company then goes bankrupt.
 Then, he is approached by the girlfriend of a “legend” in telemarketing to employ him on a gold mine venture which might be a call for trouble.